The Damietta Protein Design Toolkit

 image

 Using the tools panel, the user can choose the tool to run and specify the run parameters.
-The design and molecular dynamics routines are available under the “Damietta” or “OpenMM” tab, respectively:
+The design, molecular dynamics, and docking routines are available under the "Damietta", "OpenMM", and "HECTOR" tab, respectively:

 image